ZEGER REYERS, All The Stars in the Sky, 2007

 published by ZKM, Karlsruhe, German

-mint, although slight bump at lower left part of cover Zeger Reyers talks about this record related to used fungi and Paul Thek.
+splendid, only slight bump at lower left part of cover Zeger Reyers talks about this record related to used fungi and Paul Thek.

-€ 380,- plus € 18,- Track & Trace registered mail
+€ 95,- plus € 18,- Track & Trace registered mail

-This limited and special vinyl EP cover with glued on art plate by Zeger Reyers was for sale at the ZKM museum.
+This limited and vinyl EP cover with special glued on art plate by Zeger Reyers was for sale at the ZKM museum.
 An additional release of 150 copies without an art plate on the cover was issued at other venues.

 History of prices: